 When you have a new asphalt pavement built, you want it to preserve its quality, curb appeal, and flexibility as long as possible.
 There are numerous beneficial reasons asphalt is a favorite option for residential and commercial parking lots and driveways, including longevity and flexibility.

-Adequate care and maintenance should commence immediately after the asphalt is installed.
+Adequate care and maintenance should commence immediately after the new pavement is installed.
 Part of adequate care is to understand the best time to wait before using your freshly laid asphalt pavement and things you can do to keep it aesthetically appealing and operational, enduring for longer years.

 Yes, of course, asphalt is designed to last you a good number of years, but that doesn’t suggest that you shouldn’t take care of it.
 Adequate maintenance should be done to ensure outstanding functioning asphalt pavement.